eps1lon/dependabot-clickable-commands/README.md

 Accepting PRs to fix those.

-- buttons are only added on full page reload
 - doesn't work for `ignore this [patch|minor|major] version`
 - not published/requires too many install steps